vacoa/zero/README.md

 - Raspberry Pi 3B+ (with power adapter)
 - Micro SD card and a micro SD to SD adapter
 - Ethernet cable
-- Jabra SPEAK 510 USB (microphone+speaker for the voice assistant)
+- Jabra SPEAK 510 USB (microphone+speaker for the voice assistant), but other USB mic+speaker devices might also do the job
 - Speaker (3.5 mm jack for the music player)
 - Leap Motion infrared sensor (optional)